DanielTakeshi/suturing/README.md

 # Fast Surgical Suturing

-The goal of this project is to do some fast surgical suturing.
-We should submit a paper before the Spring 2018 semester ends.

 Look at the individual repository READMEs, which have LOTS of detail.

 This does NOT do any calibration whatsoever.
 Use the debridement repository for